NBA players’ historic push to increase turnout started by getting each other to vote

 A turnout problem

 Voting became a priority for NBA players in “the bubble,” the Disney campus where they resurrected this season after being shuttered by the novel coronavirus in March.
 At least 10 players chose to display “Vote” on the back of their jerseys.
-Oklahoma City Thunder point guard Chris Paul, the players’ union president, also invited NBA and WNBA players to join former First Lady Michelle Obama on a Zoom call, during which Obama encouraged them all to vote.
+Oklahoma City Thunder point guard Chris Paul, the players’ union president, also invited NBA and WNBA players to join former first lady Michelle Obama on a Zoom call, during which Obama encouraged them all to vote.

 This newfound enthusiasm came with an asterisk, though: Despite being considered some of the most outspoken athletes in sports, very few NBA players voted in 2016.
 Among the eligible voters within the league, only 22 percent cast ballots, according to statistics provided by the players’ union.